Kids Discovery Plantout Programme

 We are extremely grateful for the support of our funders and partners, who allow us to deliver the Kids Discovery Plant-out programme to schools in the Selwyn District.

-In 2019 the Kids Discovery Plant-out programme won the following awards:
+In 2019 the Kids Discovery Plant-out Programme, together with Enviroschools won the following awards:

 2019 NZ Plant Conservation Network Awards